-Students may elect to take up to 12 credits of work in which the anounced grading system A-F on a S/D/F basis according to the following guidelines:
+Students may elect to take up to 12 credits of work in which the announced grading system A-F on a S/D/F basis according to the following guidelines:

-- Such election cannot be taken in courses that apply to the major, minor, or Education concentration or specialization. - 2.
-Prorations for transfer students will be administered by the Office of the Registrar - 3.
-Students electing a S/D/F grade must indicate this option during the last two weeks of classes in a thirteen-week term, during the last 5 days in a six-week term, and during the last 3 days in a three-week term.
-S/D/F forms may be picked up in the Office of Continuing Education and must be filed during the appropriate period.
-The adivosr must sign all S/D/F forms. - 4.
-Instructors are not notified of the student's choice and will submit letter grades for all students.
-The Office of the Registrar will convert the grades for those students electing the S/D/F option. - 5.
+- 1. Such election cannot be taken in courses that apply to the major, minor, or Education concentration or specialization. - 2.
+Prorations for transfer students will be administered by the Office of the Registrar. - 3.
+Students electing a S/D/F grade must indicate this option during the last two weeks of classes in a thirteen-week term, during the last eight days of a nine-week term, for a six-week term during the fifth week and for a three-week term during the last three days in the term.
+S-D-F forms may be picked up in the Office of the Registrar, McGraw Hall, room 113, and must be filed with the Office of the Registrar during the appropriate period.
+The advisor must sign all S/D/F forms. - 4.
 Satisfactory (S) grades do not affect the GPA (Satisfactory grades represent A through C-).
 However, credits are awarded towards earned credit hours.
-D+, D, D-, F, and WF grades affect the GPA and no credit is granted for F and WF grades. - 6.
-Students planning to enter a graduate or professionals chool are reminded that their admission might be affected by S/D/F coursework.
+D+, D, D-, F, and WF grades affect the GPA and no credit is granted for F and WF grades. - Students planning to enter a graduate or professional school are reminded that their admission might be affected by S/D/F coursework.